jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

  - It's written in Python, a language I like and that I can easily hack on if I want to contribute fixes or [improvements][pelican-pages-import] to the project.
- - It supports plugins to do important work like generating sitemap files and other niceties.
+ - It has plugins that do things like generating sitemap files and other niceties that would be tedious to build myself.

-I installed a very recent code version (pre 3.3) of Pelican into a pre-prepared [virtualenv][] Python environment, since the latest code has some improvements that are particularly useful for migrating existing Wordpress sites.
+I installed a very recent code version (pre 3.3) of Pelican into a pre-prepared [virtualenv][] Python environment.
+I used the latest code because it has improvements that are particularly useful for migrating existing Wordpress sites.
 I also installed some additional requirements:

     :::bash
-    # Pre 3.3 code version with slug and pages import improvements
+    # Pelican pre 3.3 code version, with slug and pages import improvements
     pip install -e git+git@github.com:jmurty/pelican.git@675d6c81#egg=pelican-dev

     # Markdown for migrating and authoring posts in this markup language